-(1) Implementation Agreement.
+(1) EIM Implementation Agreement.
 A Balancing Authority that wishes to become an EIM Entity must first execute an implementation agreement with the CAISO that establishes–

-(A) the activities the parties must undertake to enable the Balancing Authority to participate in the EIM;
+(A) the activities the parties must undertake to enable the Balancing Authority to participate in the Real-Time Market;

-(B) the date upon which the Balancing Authority will become an EIM Entity; and
+(B) the EIM Entity Implementation Date;

-(C) the implementation fee the Balancing Authority must pay to the CAISO for the start-up costs the CAISO incurs.
+(C) the implementation fee the Balancing Authority must pay to the CAISO for the start-up costs the CAISO incurs to accommodate the participation of the Balancing Authority in the Real-Time Market as provided in the agreement; and

+(D) the obligation of the Balancing Authority to enter into an EIM Entity Agreement governing its participation in the Real-Time Market.

 (2) FERC Approval.
-The implementation agreement must be accepted by FERC not less than six months and not more than twenty-four months before the date on which the Balancing Authority is to become an EIM Entity.
+The EIM Entity Implementation Date must be not less than six months and not more than twenty-four months after the date that the EIM implementation agreement between the CAISO and the Balancing Authority is accepted by FERC.

 (3) Implementation Period.
-The CAISO shall in its discretion determine the required length of the implementation period based on the complexity and compatibility of the Balancing Authority’s system and the planned timing of the CAISO’s implementation of software enhancements.
+The CAISO shall in its discretion determine the EIM Entity Implementation Date based on the complexity and compatibility of the Balancing Authority’s transmission and technology systems with the CAISO systems and the planned timing of the CAISO’s implementation of software enhancements.

 29.3 [Not Used]